Fleckism/SecurityPlus/SecurityPlus/03 A Assess Organizational Security L3a.md

 tcpdump -i eth0 "src host 10.1.0.100 and (dst port 53 or dst port 80)"
 ## PACKET ANALYSIS AND WIRESHARK

 A protocol analyzer (or packet analyzer) works in conjunction with a sniffer to perform traffic analysis.
 You can either analyze #Ops a live capture or open a saved capture (.pcap) file.
 Protocol analyzers can decode a captured frame to reveal its contents in a readable format.
-You can choose to view a summary of the frame or choose a more detailed view that provides information on the [[OSI layer]], protocol, function, and data.
+You can choose to view a summary of the frame or choose a more detailed view that provides information on the [[OSI]] layer, protocol, function, and data.

 [[Wireshark]] ([wireshark.org](https://www.wireshark.org/)) is an open-source graphical **packet capture** and analysis utility, with installer packages for most operating systems.
 Having chosen the interface to listen on, the output is displayed in a three-pane view.
 The packet list pane shows a scrolling summary of frames.
 The packet details pane shows expandable fields in the frame currently selected from the packet list.
 The packet bytes pane shows the raw data from the frame in hex and ASCII.
 Wireshark is capable of parsing (interpreting) the headers and payloads of hundreds of network protocols.